Bnei-Baruch/subtitles-broadcast/README.md

 ```

 By following these steps, you can effectively deploy the Subtitles Frontend application using Docker from the source code, ensuring a consistent and portable deployment environment.

+### Deploying the Subtitles Frontend Using Docker from Source Code

+For production deployments, the project uses Docker with Nginx as the web server.
+Follow the steps below to build and run the container: